 At the end of the day the four of us are thrilled to get some relaxing time together to make more memories.
 Scott and I always enjoy our time away whether we do pay-as-you-go or all-inclusive.
 It’s helpful to remember the method of vacationing you choose makes a difference to each different Money Personality.

 Don’t know your Primary and Secondary Money Personality yet?
-Take our free, online Money Personality Assessment and we’ll let you know right away.
+Click HERE to take our scientific, online Money Personality Assessment and we’ll let you know right away.

 Knowing and respecting your differences helps not only in planning your vacation, but in the everyday decisions you make about money.
 Figure out how you’re wired and put your strengths to work for your relationship on vacation and at home.